Balanerpeton

+Balanerpeton is an extinct genus of temnospondyl from the Visean stage of the Early Carboniferous in Scotland.
+The genus contains a single species, Balanerpeton woodi, known from complete specimens discovered in the East Kirkton Quarry.
+It represents the earliest known definitive temnospondyl, a group of tetrapods that possibly may have given rise to amphibians, though whether modern amphibians truly descended from temnospondyls remains contentious among researchers.

+Discovery and naming

+Balanerpeton is the most common tetrapod in the East Kirkton Limestone of the East Kirkton Quarry assemblage in Scotland, with fossils assigned to this taxon by Milner and Sequeira in 1994 specifically found from units 52 to 86.
+The generic name, Balanerpeton, is derived from Ancient Greek words βᾰλᾰνεῖον (bălăneîon, "hot-spring" or "bath") and ἑρπετόν (herpetón, "creeping animal").
+The specific epithet, woodi, is named in honor of Stanley Wood who discovered the fossils and first described them as a 'fossil amphibian' in 1985.

+Description

-Balanerpeton is an extinct genus of temnospondyl amphibian from the Visean stage of the Early Carboniferous period.
-It is estimated to reach up to 43.4 cm in length.
-Balanerpeton woodi was discovered by Stanley Wood and is the earliest and most common tetrapod in the East Kirkton Limestone of the East Kirkton Quarry assemblage of terrestrial amphibians in Scotland.
-Characteristics of Balanerpeton woodi include the presence of large external nares, large interpterygoid vacuities (holes in the back of the palate), and an ear with a tympanic membrane and rod-like stapes.
-Numerous studies and research regarding ontogeny in non extant taxa have been oriented around this taxon.
+The largest known specimen of Balanerpeton is estimated up to 43.4 cm in length, while other specimens are estimated around 17.5–33.6 cm.
+Characteristics of Balanerpeton include the presence of large external nares, large interpterygoid vacuities (holes in the back of the palate), and an ear with a tympanic membrane and rod-like stapes.
 The morphology of the stapes suggests that the animal was capable of hearing high-frequency sound.
-B. woodi does not possess lateral line sulci or an ossified branchial system.
+Balanerpeton does not possess lateral line sulci or an ossified branchial system.
 The principal method of respiration was probably buccal (gulping air through mouth) rather than costal (expanding chest volume to take in air), indicated by the small straight ribs.
+Adult specimens of Balanerpeton are probably terrestrial based on the pelvic girdle and forelimb morphology (shape), while larval stage juveniles likely lived in water similar to modern amphibians.